 You may submit an application online at here.
-Below is information based on faculty’s frequently asked questions and answers.
+Below is information based on faculty’s frequently asked questions.

 1. What are freshman seminars?